Supported Aliases:

 The unique identifier for the aborted multipart upload.

-The identifier of the customer responsible for triggering the multipart upload.
+The identifier of the customer responsible for triggering the multipart

 The identifier of the feature related to the multipart upload.